vigna/epserde-rs/README.md

 For example, we provide implementations for `Vec<T>`/`Box<[T]>`, where `T` [is zero-copy](traits::ZeroCopy), or `String`/`Box<str>`, which have associated deserialized type `&[T]` or `&str`, respectively.
-Vectors and boxed slices of types that are not zero-copy will be fully deserialized in memory instead.
+Vectors and boxed slices of types that are not zero-copy will be deserialized recursively in memory instead.

 - After deserialization, you will obtain an associated deserialized type, which will usually reference the underlying